Learn Furniture Design

 ‘all drawing is, is looking at something very, very hard.
 The quality of the drawing doesn’t matter so much and will come with practice.
 What matters is the process of looking, building a visual vocabulary of shapes.
 Suddenly you will start to see…unless you have something in your seen, felt or visual memory, when it comes to design you have little unique inspiration to draw upon’.

-Technical drawing skills are necessary for cabinetmaking both to convey information and to understand the drawings associated with the build of a piece of furniture.
-Students build their skill in technical drawing during the making curriculum directly and the dedicated technical drawing syllabus.
+Technical drawing skills are necessary for cabinetmaking both to convey information and to understand the drawings associated with building a piece of furniture.
+Students start to hone their craft in this area during the making curriculum, and we communicate principles related to this in the dedicated technical drawing syllabus.

-Students will learn how to complete a 1:1 rendering of a piece of furniture by hand as well as express form in space, either for detail interrogation or presentation.
-We cover in detail how one addresses scale, shape, composition and detail, all to enable you to better record and convey ideas.
+Students will learn how to complete a 1:1 rendering of a piece of furniture and express form in space, either for detail interrogation or presentation.
+We cover in detail how one addresses scale, shape, composition and detail to enable you to better record and convey ideas.

 Design is a complex subject, personal to each of us.
-Yet, there are guiding principles – classical proportion, geometry, examples and highlights of celebrated and revered furniture throughout history.
-Our design syllabus explores these principles and the associated rules.
-Only from here we can understand where they can be flexed or even broken.
-We approach interpreting briefs, expressing our designs with clients and how one can best convey their work.
+Yet, there are guiding foundations – classical proportion, geometry, architecture, and celebrated and revered furniture throughout history.
+Our design syllabus explores all of the above and the common threads between them.
+We help identify the rules, where they can be flexed or even broken.
+Design is present every day at Rowden, but we give it conscious attention through our design syllabus, where we explore interpreting briefs, expressing our designs with clients and how one can best convey their work.

 computer aided design

 At Rowden, we teach RhinoCAD.
-Its balance of shallow learning curve and effectiveness makes it an excellent choice for the fine furniture maker.
-Its use in cutting edge design is also well established with the likes of Waywood Furniture, Joseph Walsh Furniture, Foster + Partners and McLaren, all prominent users.
-We teach students about the opportunities and pitfalls in designing on a screen and naturally assume no prior experience in the medium.
-The interface shares some close similarity to other software such as AutoCad and SolidWorks.
+Its balance of a shallow learning curve with simple licensing makes it an excellent choice for the fine furniture maker.
+Its use in cutting-edge design is also well established with the likes of Waywood Furniture, Joseph Walsh Furniture, Foster + Partners and McLaren, all prominent users.
+We intensively explore the opportunities and pitfalls in designing on a screen with students and, as always, assume no prior experience in the medium.
+The Rhino interface shares close similarities to other software such as AutoCAD and SolidWorks for those that have used other programs.

-Being adept in CAD is another vital tool in the kit for designer/makers.
-Therefore it should not be an afterthought, and if you are to approach it, it should be with a professional software package.
+Being adept in CAD is another valuable tool for designer/makers.
+Therefore it should not be an afterthought, and if you are to approach it, it should be with a professional software package and professional, furniture-focused tuition.

-The design curriculum completes the puzzle in combination with the practical experience at the bench and our business classes.
-It enables students to understand and scrutinise their creative voice, building a vocabulary and a professional portfolio of work.
+The design curriculum completes the puzzle in combination with the practical experience at the bench and in our business classes.
+It enables students to understand and scrutinise their creative voice, building a vocabulary, a professional portfolio of work and ultimately, be the calibre of maker associated with our atelier.